Tuesday will offer up the final round of

 bulletins for 2012.
 December's Patch Tuesday will include seven security bulletins: five critical and two important.
 The bulletins address 12 vulnerabilities.

-"The critical bulletins address vulnerabilities in Windows, Word, Windows Server and Internet Explorer," said Dustin Childs, group manager for Microsoft Trustworthy Computing.
+"The critical bulletins address vulnerabilities in Microsoft Windows, Word, Windows Server and Internet Explorer," said Dustin Childs, group manager for Microsoft Trustworthy Computing.
 "The two Important-rated bulletins will address issues in Microsoft Windows."

-Childs recommended customers pause from searching for those hot new gadgets and review Microsoft's ANS summary page for more information on the coming patches.
+Childs recommended customers pause from searching for those hot new gadgets and review Microsoft's ANS summary page for more on the coming patches.
 He also asked IT admins to prepare for bulletin testing and deployment as soon as possible to help ensure a smooth update process.

 A Mix of Vulnerabilities